worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ---

 ## 💡 Technical Approach
-Written in **vanilla JavaScript**, using existing tools in a completely new way.
+Written in **JavaScript**, using existing tools in a completely new way.
 By combining **spatial reasoning**, **causal modeling**, and **algorithmic logic**,
 Cloud Atlas OS achieves genuine reasoning — not just pattern prediction.